tonixiclana/VirtualADLSimulator/README.md

 # VirtualADLSimulator
-Virtual Simulator is a simulator made in Unity, that simulate the working of a smart environment, allow interact with the environment and get a file with a output signals sensors.
+Virtual Simulator is a simulator made in Unity, that simulate the working of a smart environment, allow interact with the environment and get a file with a output signals sensors that can be used for algorithms to recognize daily day activities.

 The smart environment available is the CEATIC smart lab of University of Jaén.
 More info of this proyect: https://ceatic.ujaen.es/es/smartlabweb